 I hesitantly hop off of the subway train with everyone else, struggling to grab my backpack, as it weighs about a ton.
 I’m good at blending in with the crowds, as long as the general population is used to carrying boulder-filled backpacks.
 One of my favorite quotes: “You don’t know anyone until you’ve walked in their shoes.”
 Well, it explains a lot.
 Most people don’t take heed to the warnings they think are jokes.
 I never thought I would become the girl that walks the streets alone, wandering, looking for someone to help me.
 But that’s me now.

 I didn’t know such things could happen.

 But it did.

 Some of my friends that knew me said I was a natural detective.
 I can usually find the cause of things that happen.
-It seems easier to me than others who try to be it.
+It comes easier to me than others who try to be it.
 I think of it more of a hobby for me, mostly because I enjoy it.

 I keep walking, thinking, and I don't notice the ragged stone in the ground about the width of my foot.
 I carelessly trip and I almost face-plant into the disgusting, faded-green paneled floor.
 But something stops me.
 Something grips the back of my black leather jacket.

 I turn around to find myself staring at a puny-looking guy about my age, maybe older.
 He looks like he would be playing the victim as a bullied nerd in high school.
 I am surprised to the point of speechlessness, which, for me, is hard to come by.
 I can't say a thing.